Joel Plaskett: Neuseiland

-In late 1998, Neuseiland was formed by Plaskett of Thrush Hermit, as well as members of popular Halifax bands The Super Friendz and Coyote, the Euphonic, both of which had also recently broken up.
+Neuseiland was formed in 1998 out of the remains of many other Halifax, Nova Scotia bands (including The Super Friendz, Coyote, the Euphonic, and Thrush Hermit).
 Taking the name of the band from a Dutch children's book by Annie Schmidt called The Island of Nose, the band consisted of Plaskett on drums, Charles Austin and Drew Yamada on guitar, Andrew Glencross on keyboard and Tim Stewart on bass.
 They cited King Tubby, Kraftwerk, Pink Floyd, Ray's Chicken Pita and Willie Nelson as influences.
 The goal of the band was to mix conventional song structure with experimentation inspired by krautrock, stoogian protoplasm and the subtractive mixing techniques of "version" reggae.
 The band released one album, the self-titled Neuseiland, recorded and released on March 4, 2000.
 The band released an extended play, The Disappearing E.P., on December 8, 2001.
 Sessions for a third release, titled Ai Yi Yi, were recorded in 2002, but never materialized in an official release until 2014.
 The band broke up after performing a farewell show on January 6, 2005.

 In August 2014, the band released a digital-only compilation collection titled Rarae Aves, which included outtakes, CBC RadioSonic performances, and select demos from recording sessions dating back to 2002, on Bandcamp.
 Included in this collection were photographs and a near-complete video of their final show in 2005.

 On August 3, 2017, the band's bassist Tim Stewart died.